Ligier JS37: Race history

 Prior to the start of the season, Alain Prost test drove the JS37 several times with a view to joining the team after his dismissal from Ferrari the previous year.
 However, he opted out of racing with the team and Érik Comas, Ligier's junior driver who had raced for the team the previous year, drove instead.
 Thierry Boutsen continued with the team having also driven for it during the 1991 season.

 The JS37 made its debut at the first race of the 1992 season at the South African Grand Prix, qualifying 13th (Comas) and 14th (Boutsen) fastest.
 In the race itself, the drivers were running in 7th and 8th place, Comas ahead of Boutsen, by lap 41.
 However, the latter retired his car on lap 61 with electrical problems.
 Comas went on to finish in 7th.
 The car struggled for grip at the next race, Comas qualifying in 26th and last place while Boutsen started from 22nd on the grid.
 Both cars finished the race, although two laps down, in 9th (Comas) and 10th (Boutsen).

 At the Brazilian Grand Prix, Boutsen qualified in 10th, benefiting from new front wings and an undertray.
 Comas placed 15th on the grid.
 During the race, at one point both cars were running in the points prior to stopping for tyres.
 The teammates collided on lap 37 while Comas was attempting to overtake Lotus driver Johnny Herbert.
 Boutsen retired but Comas was able to carry for a few more laps before retiring with engine problems.
 The following race in Spain saw Comas taking 10th place on the starting grid, four places ahead of Boutsen.
 Both drivers retired from the race, Boutsen with engine problems and Comas from driver error.

-At San Marino, Boutsen qualified 10th and was holding this position in the race when he retired with a engine problem.
+At San Marino, Boutsen qualified 10th and was holding this position in the race when he retired with an engine problem.
 He had run as high as 7th.
 Comas struggled for grip during the race but finished in 9th, two laps down on the winner, having started from 13th.
 The team did little better at the next race in Monaco, still plagued with a lack of grip.
 Boutsen noted that he was able go around some corners at the circuit faster in his Vespa scooter.
 Boutsen and Comas qualified in 22nd and 23rd respectively and placed 12th and 10th in the race.

 Grip was still a problem for the team at the Canadian race, where Boutsen again out-qualified Comas, placing 21st, one place ahead of his teammate.
 However, Comas had the better race and, aided by attrition, finished in 6th place.
 It was the team's first point in 48 races as well as Comas' first career points.
 Boutsen finished in 10th, two laps down.
 At the team's home race, the French Grand Prix, Comas enjoyed further success, finishing in 5th after qualifying in 10th place on the grid.
 Boutsen, having qualified in 9th, was running in the points ahead of Comas but spun his car and was unable to restart.